Translate this Page

 During the later part of the “New Order” government of President Soeharto, Indonesia only recognized three legal political organizations: Golkar - the ruling political organization, PPP - the Muslim backed Development Unity Party, and PDI - the Indonesian Democratic Party.

 Since the fall of the Soeharto Regime in 1998, many new political parties have been formed, with 48 parties participating in the 1999 elections for parliamentary representation and 38 parties participating in the 2009 elections.
+In 2014, 9 parties have representatives in Parliament.

 Oil and natural gas, coal, tin, copper, nickel ore, bauxite, copper, coal, silver, and gold.